fibo/fibo.github.io/_posts/2014-09-07-math-on-github-pages.md

 this article, by now.

 This is an updated version of the original article, that contained a different solution using MathJax and Redcarpet markdown.
-That solution is now obsolete, this article shows a solution I used in my [algebra][algebra] NodeJS package.
+That solution is obsolete, I found [KaTex][KaTex] and server side rendering, a far better solution.

+What is KaTex?

+> KaTeX is a fast, easy-to-use JavaScript library for TeX math rendering on the web.

+## How to

-Install [KaTex cli][KaTex], with [npm][npm] do
+Install [katex cli][katex], with [npm][npm] do

 ```bash
 npm install katex -g